gsmofgsm/LCLaravel6FromScratch/NOTE.md

 * migration

+pa make:migration create_posts_table --create=posts
 $table->timestamp('published_at')->nullable()
 if no nullable, get this Exception PDOException::("SQLSTATE[42000]: Syntax error or access violation: 1067 Invalid default value for 'published_at'")

+* pa make:model Post -mc

+* when dump a model in tinker, the null properties are not shown